webpack/webpack-cli/OPTIONS.md

   --mode <value>                                                                     Defines the mode to pass to webpack.
   --module-expr-context-critical                                                     Enable warnings for full dynamic dependencies.
   --no-module-expr-context-critical                                                  Negative 'module-expr-context-critical' option.
   --module-expr-context-recursive                                                    Enable recursive directory lookup for full dynamic dependencies.
+Deprecated: This option has moved to 'module.parser.javascript.exprContextRecursive'.
   --no-module-expr-context-recursive                                                 Negative 'module-expr-context-recursive' option.
   --module-expr-context-reg-exp <value>                                              Sets the default regular expression for full dynamic dependencies.
+Deprecated: This option has moved to 'module.parser.javascript.exprContextRegExp'.
   --module-expr-context-request <value>                                              Set the default request for full dynamic dependencies.
+Deprecated: This option has moved to 'module.parser.javascript.exprContextRequest'.
   --module-generator-asset-data-url-encoding <value>                                 Asset encoding (defaults to base64).
   --module-generator-asset-data-url-mimetype <value>                                 Asset mimetype (getting from file extension by default).
   --module-generator-asset-filename <value>                                          Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.